aws-samples/amazon-omics-tutorials/example-workflows/protein-folding/README.md

 1. Create AWS IAM roles and permissions policies required for workflow runs
 2. Create an Amazon S3 bucket for staging workflow definition bundles and workflow execution outputs
-3. Create a zip bundle for the workflow that is registered with Amazon Omics
+3. Create a zip bundle for the workflow that is registered with AWS HealthOmics
-4. Start an Amazon Omics Workflow run for the workflow with test parameters
+4. Start an AWS HealthOmics Workflow run for the workflow with test parameters

 Additional artifacts produced by the build process will be generated in `build/`.